Cerebellum-Network/docs.cere.network/ddc/storage-nodes/README.md

 ## Recovery

-Every  DDC storage has Merkle DAG which presents tree of stored files.
-When some node inconsistent, storage node can recover data by using his own Merkle DAG and replica nodes for searching required files and copying.
+Every  DDC storage has Merkle DAG which presents a tree of stored files.
+When a node is inconsistent, the storage node can recover data by using its own Merkle DAG and replica nodes for searching required files and copying.

 ## Implementation